Terms and Conditions

 In connection with a transaction, November First will provide the Customer with the following information:

-- Change of status to the payment upon receipt of settlement amount from the Customer
+• Change of the payment status upon receipt of the settlement amount from the Customer

-- Notification that the settlement of the transaction has been completed by November First's partner
+• Notification that the settlement of the transaction has been completed by November First's correspondent bank

 The Customer has free access to an updated overview of the Customer's completed transactions in November First's Portal, showing the status of each transaction.